huhwt/huhwt-xtv/README.md

          - The list of names can be moved freely in the viewport
          - The content of the list of names can be downloaded as a txt file

+* The page map can be shown or hidden as desired.

+* Expand view / View in fullscreen mode (see below).

 * You can have the state of the view exported as PNG.
      - It will translate the current view into a PNG.
 Caution: Depending on the browser, the image be incomplete or certain elements are missing (this depends on the size and width of the